apache/airflow/docs/howto/operator/index.rst

 An operator represents a single, ideally idempotent, task.
 Operators determine what actually executes when your DAG runs.

-See the :ref:`Operators Concepts <concepts-operators>` documentation and the :doc:`Operators API Reference <../../_api/index>` for more information.
+See the :ref:`Operators Concepts <concepts:operators>` documentation and the :doc:`Operators API Reference <../../_api/index>` for more information.